CoorpAcademy/kinesis-listener/README.md

 message received.
 This checkpoint wont be erase.

-With <kbd>Ctrl-L</kbd> you can recenter the program to the dashboard and hence hide the last checkpoint. this will not erase them
+With <kbd>Ctrl-L</kbd> you can recenter the program to the dashboard and hence hide the last checkpoint.
+This will not erase them.

 By default `kinesis-listener` start to listen now, but it possible to start at *TRIM_HORIZON* with option `-H/---horizon`, or to precise some relative time with